Connecticut Juvenile Justice and Sentencing Reform (2013)

 American Civil Liberties Union: Padilla v.
 United States, Petition to Inter-American Commission on Human Rights (2012)

-The Clinic partnered with the American Civil Liberties Union (ACLU) to file a petition before the Inter-American Commission on Human Rights on behalf of Jose Padilla and his mother, Estela Lebron.
+In 2012, the Clinic and the American Civil Liberties Union (ACLU) filed a petition before the Inter-American Commission on Human Rights on behalf of Jose Padilla and his mother, Estela Lebron.
 Padilla was the only known U.S. citizen to have been seized and detained in the United States without charge or warrant in connection with the U.S. “war on terror.”
+The petition focuses on Padilla’s illegal detention and torture while held incommunicado for 38 months in U.S. military custody.
+Padilla and his mother filed suit in 2006 to hold U.S. officials accountable for designing and implementing the unlawful torture program, but the U.S. Courts of Appeals for the Fourth and Ninth Circuits dismissed the claims on the grounds that they raised national security concerns.
+To date, no court has ever reached the merits of Lebron’s claims that U.S. officials tortured her son.

 Mental Disability Advocacy Center: Collective complaint against Ireland on inclusive education of children with autism (2014)